mdn/content/files/en-us/web/javascript/reference/functions/arrow_functions/index.md

 - Arrow functions don't have their own bindings to [`this`](/en-US/docs/Web/JavaScript/Reference/Operators/this) or [`super`](/en-US/docs/Web/JavaScript/Reference/Operators/super), and should not be used as [`methods`](/en-US/docs/Glossary/Method).
-- Arrow function don't have access to the [`new.target`](/en-US/docs/Web/JavaScript/Reference/Operators/new.target) keyword.
+- Arrow functions don't have access to the [`new.target`](/en-US/docs/Web/JavaScript/Reference/Operators/new.target) keyword.
 - Arrow functions aren't suitable for [`call`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call), [`apply`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply)